riatlabs/cdc-badge/docs/design-choices.md

 ## Power Sub-System Requirements
 - Lithium-ion polymer battery (LiPo)
 - LiPo charging controller (nice to have: power path management, D+/D- USB detection).
-- Boost-Buck converter (to 3.3V) for ESP32-S3 and header.
+- Buck converter (to 3.3V) for ESP32-S3 and header.
 - Boost converter (to 5V) for header (and Sipeed M1).
 - Battery gauge.